B4rtDC/MaxEntropyGraphs.jl/performance/NOTES.md

-# Performance & experiment log — MaxEntropyGraphs.jl
+# Performance & experiment log: MaxEntropyGraphs.jl

 This file tracks the iterative performance / precision experiments for the 0.5.0 modernization effort (branch `modernize-0.5.0`).
 Each entry records the hypothesis,